toolness/teenydoh/README.md

 This should expose *only* the site's home page to the Playdoh app.
 To expose more pages, you'll need to add to `urlpatterns`.

-You *should* be able to just copy the `.po` files from this site into the Django project and everything will magically work.
+You *should* be able to just copy the `.po` files from your site into the Django project and everything will magically work.
 However, this hasn't yet been tested.